Cyclical Program Review Process

 Units are encouraged to begin identifying possible nominees early in the cyclical program review process.
-The nominations should be submitted to firstname.lastname@example.org by the end of March in the year that you are completing your self-study.
+The nominations should be submitted to email@example.com a month after submission of the Self-Study penultimate draft.
 The Office of the Provost, the faculty dean/associate dean, and the School of Graduate Studies and Postdoctoral Affairs, as appropriate, will review and rank the nominations.
 The final ranking will be communicated by the Office of the Provost to the Faculty Office who will invite the reviewers to participate.

 Site visits by the review team should be scheduled when students are on campus between September and March following the completion of the self-study.

 Units are encouraged to work closely with their associate dean or equivalent throughout this process.
 Outside of the department, the main contact for the cyclical program review process and guidance are the Teaching and Learning Coordinators in the Office of the Provost at firstname.lastname@example.org.
 They can help connect you with appropriate resources throughout the process.

 Student feedback on the student experience is a key component of a self-study.
 Units are encouraged to plan how they will engage students in the process early to ensure feedback is robust and adequately reflects the student experience in each program.